Updated: December 2016

-This year I decided to make my own chocolate rum balls (or truffles).
-I’ve never made them before, but I had a very good idea of what I wanted them to taste like,
+When I made these for the first time, I had a very good idea of what I wanted these chocolate rum truffles (rum balls) to taste like,

 And super easy to make.

-And that’s exactly what I created with these delicious Intensely Flavoured Dark Chocolate Rum Balls!
+And that’s exactly what you get with these deliciously and intensely flavored Dark Chocolate Rum Balls!

-These rum balls are made with Digestive biscuits (or Digestive cookies in American lingo) but you can easily substitute them with graham crackers if you like.
+These chocolate rum balls are made with digestive cookies (or digestive biscuits) but you can easily substitute them with graham crackers if you like.
 Remember to process the dry ingredients together.
-The desiccated coconut needs to be chopped up along with the biscuits/cookies.
+The desiccated coconut needs to be chopped up along with the cookies.

-The texture of the biscuit “dough” is quite sticky, soft and fudgy.
-When it cools it becomes less sticky and soft, but still quite fudgy.
+The texture of the truffle “dough” is quite sticky, soft and fudgy.
+When it cools down it becomes less sticky and soft, and it’ll actually harden slightly too, but will still be quite fudgy.

-- 14.5oz/ 400g biscuits/cookies (I prefer using Digestives but vanilla wafers or even graham crackers will work)
+- 14.2oz / 400g cookies (I prefer using Digestive cookies but vanilla wafers or even graham crackers will work too)

 - ⅓ cup of unsweetened desiccated coconut